 |Mr Tanweer Ashraf specialises in Arthroscopy, Cartilage Transplant, Patella Stabilisation, Partial(uni-compartmental) knee replacements, Patello-femoral replacement and computer navigated knee replacements.|

-Mr Tom Clare is an expert in primary hip and knee arthroplasty including revision knee arthroplasty, knee ligament (cruciate and collateral) reconstruction and trauma surgery.
+Mr Tom Clare is an expert in primary knee arthroplasty including revision knee arthroplasty, knee ligament (cruciate and collateral) reconstruction and trauma surgery.

 |Mr Sohail Quraishi is an orthopaedic surgeon who is an expert in hip and knee surgery, total knee replacements and total hip replacements.|